Conventional Loan Seller Concession Maximums 2026: What You Need To Know

 If for some reason you receive more seller concessions than conventional loans allow, you might consider changing a different loan type.

-What Seller Concessions Can Be Used For
+What Can Seller Concessions Be Used For?

 You can use seller concessions and other IPCs toward: